 Tropical Water Lilies require more specialized care, which varies considerably, but they all require 70°F (21°C) water temperatures.
 The upside of growing tropical varieties is that they typically fragrant, have larger flowers, and come in some really hot, exotic colors.
 Several species of tropical Water Lily are night-blooming as well!

-Hardy Water Lilies are very durable and easy to grow water plants for the beginner.
-They will bloom continuously from spring until fall if dead flower stems are removed at the soil level regularly.
+Hardy Water Lilies are very durable and easy-to-grow water plants for beginners.
+They will bloom continuously from spring until fall if dead flower stems are regularly removed at the soil level.
 Each flower will open at dawn and close at dusk, for 3-4 days before and sinking from sight and fruiting.

 The most commonly available Water Lily plants are hybrids bred for several North American species.
-Some species of Water Lilies can become a weed in some areas, so beware!
+However, some species of Water Lilies can become a weed in some areas, so beware!

 Like any other perennial, each different Water Lilies may have specific needs regarding their sunlight, soil, fertilization, water depth, and pruning requirements.
 When shopping for Water Lilies, be sure to check the requirements of that specific plant before you decide that you must have it!
 Generally, Water Lilies require a minimum of four to five hours of full sun each day to produce the most blooms.
 They should be planted in a large, wide pot, using a slightly acidic mixture of clay and loam with a pH of 6.1-7.0.
-Commercial potting mixes often contain amendments that float, so if you are using a commercial mix, be sure that it is specifically for aquatic plants!
-Adding a few goldfish to your pond will take care of most insect pests that attack aquatic plants as well as devouring the mosquito larvae.
+Commercial potting mixes often contain amendments that float, so if you use a commercial mix, be sure it is specifically for aquatic plants!
+Adding a few goldfish to your pond will take care of most insect pests that attack aquatic plants as well as devour the mosquito larvae.